What is Java? A Simple Guide for Beginners

 }

-Step 2: Java Compiler Translates It
+Step 2: Compiler Translates It

 Step 3: JVM Runs Your Code